aws-samples/sample-RVT-S3/README.md

 ### 🎉 Deployment Complete!

-You have successfully deployed the S3 Replication Validation Tool (RVT).
+You have successfully deployed the Replication Validation Tool for S3(RVT-S3).

 **What happens next:**
 - You'll receive your first validation report within 48 hours